Frequently Asked Questions

 What is this label that I have to attach to the plant I give?

-If you give a plant, you must print and attach a small label to the plant or to the bag of bulbs or seeds.
+If you give a plant in public or semi-private mode, you should print and attach a small label to the plant or to the bag of bulbs or seeds.
 A passerby, falling face to face with a plant given by a member of PlantCatching, will see this label.
 It has two purposes.
 On the one hand it provides information on the plant (name and light conditions, the latter being important for those who do not know the plant and must make a choice based on difficult conditions in the garden for example).
 In addition it includes a link to the specific web page related to the donation.
 The passerby with a smart phone can straightaway visit this page and see your comments.
-The others, if they take the plant, will read it at home.
+The others, if they take the plant, will read them at home.
+They will even be able to leave a thanks message.
 In all cases, this link is simply a way to help discover PlantCatching and attract new members in your area to increase offers.

 Can I use a different label?